the-divine-dev/the-divine-dev.github.io/index.md

 ## Welcome!

-The purpose of this site is to share my learning journey of **memorizing** the lyrical, rhythmic, unique poetic hymns of the late medieval Tamil Mystic, Saint, and poet *aruNagirinAtha bhagavAn*.
+The purpose of this site is to share my learning journey of **memorizing** the lyrical, rhythmic, unique poetic hymns of the medieval Tamil poet, Mystic, and Saint *aruNagirinAtha bhagavAn*.

 ### What I Will Do

 **Eliminate Typos**:
-Publishers inadvertently introduce typos when distributing Tamil literature, so I painstakingly compare several publications of aruNagirinAtha's Words and attempt to publish a version without typos here.
+Publishers inadvertently introduce typos when distributing Tamil literature.
+They also tend to "split" joined words.
+I will painstakingly compare several publications of aruNagirinAtha's Words and attempt to publish a version without typos here.

 **Define Challenging Words**:
 I assume readers' ability to read Tamil and English, and maybe Devanagari script too.
 I will define difficult Tamil words in English or Tamil to aid in memorization.
 Knowing each word's meaning makes memorizing easier and learning very rewarding.